pbrucla/fuzzing-lab/week2.md

 You can list the Docker images that you have on your system with `docker images` and delete them with `docker rmi <image>` where `<image>` is the image name or ID.

 > [!NOTE]
-> Remember how we need the period at the end for `docker build -t fuzz .`, why do we need the period at the end?
+> Remember how we need the period at the end for `docker build -t fuzz .`.
+> Why do we need the period at the end?

 ### Running a container